google/uribeacon/README.md

 automatically shorten long Urls when writing beacons.
 Also this specification does not preclude additional information exchange over a GATT service following discovery.

-## Disclaimer

-This is not an official Google product.